Do I need to have taken a Poverty Studies course to be eligible?

 All interns participate in a two-day opening conference and a two-day closing conference.
 The opening conference is very important to preparation for the internship, including the work with the agency and living with a cohort.
 The closing conference is essential to processing the internship experience and presenting to other interns and faculty what you have learned during the internship.
 Additionally, all interns participate in a mid-summer meeting with SHECP staff or representatives to report on what you are learning.
 These meetings are important to make the most of the final weeks of the internship and preparing for your reflections at the closing conference.
 We encourage all students to journal during the summer and to write an essay at the conclusion.
 SHECP Academic Director will work with the student on the essay development and selected essays will be published on the SHECP web iste.

 In what locations does SHECP offer internships?

-Rural and urban placements in areas including: Atlanta, GA; Austin, TX; Baltimore, MD; Boston, MA; Burlington, VT; Camden, NJ; Cleveland, OH; Charleston, WV; Chester, PA; Greensboro, NC; Helena-West Helena, AR; Lexington, VA; Louisville, KY; New Orleans, LA; New York, NY; Poughkeepsie, NY; Richmond, VA; Roanoke, VA; Savannah, GA; Shamokin, PA; and Washington, DC.
+We anticipate offering rural and urban placements in areas including: Atlanta, GA; Austin, TX; Baltimore, MD; Boston, MA; Burlington, VT; Camden, NJ; Cleveland, OH; Charleston, WV; Chester, PA; Greensboro, NC; Helena-West Helena, AR; Jackson, MS; Louisville, KY; New York, NY; Poughkeepsie, NY; Richmond, VA; Roanoke, VA; Savannah, GA; Shamokin, PA; and Washington, DC.